 Province of Ontario and Canadian federal government incentive programs

-Along with the federal Department of Foreign Affairs and International Trade, the Government of Ontario is an active player in the province’s agri-food economy.
-Financial assistance and tax incentive programs for food and beverage companies in Ontario come from a wide variety of institutions, including Agriculture and Agri-Food Canada, Canada Revenue Agency, Ontario Centres of Excellence, and the Ontario Ministry of Agriculture and Food as well as the Ministry of Rural Affairs, among others.
+Along with the Global Affairs Canada, the Government of Ontario is an active player in the province’s agri-food economy.
+Financial assistance and tax incentive programs for food and beverage companies in Ontario come from a wide variety of institutions, including Agriculture and Agri-Food Canada, and the Ontario Ministry of Agriculture and Food and Rural Affairs, among others.

 Apprenticeship Training Tax Credit Ontario (ATTC): Eligible companies that hire and train apprentices in skilled trades, including millwrights and food process operators, receive a tax credit up to $10,000 per year.